Introduction

 The First Friday

-It was a Friday, in late September of 1977, the start of my senior year in high school.
+It was a Friday in late September 1977, at the beginning of my senior year in high school.
 The location was in northeast Hawkins County, Tennessee.
-Bill and Randy, two friends, both my age, lived a few miles away.
-Those two friends, Bill's younger brother, my younger brother (closest to me in age), and I camped out overnight more times than I can count.
-We even camped out in winter, after it had snowed.
+Bill and Randy, two friends both my age, lived a few miles away.
+Those two friends, Bill's younger brother, my younger brother (closest to me in age), and I camped out overnight more times than I can remember.
+We even camped out in tents during the winter on snow-covered ground.
 Those were some rather memorable cold nights and mornings!

-A buddy named Gary, my age, lived closer by, in the Sunset Hills subdivision.
-(He passed away, two years ago, at age 61.)
-Gary had never been overnight camping.
-He was interested in a young lady, Helen, who lived farther back and near the woods, in the same subdivision.
-Gary wanted me to take him camping, on the knob that was high above and far behind her house.
+A buddy named Gary, my age, lived closer by in the Sunset Hills subdivision.
+(He passed away two years ago at the age of 61.)
+Gary had never been camping overnight.
+He was interested in a young lady, Helen, who lived farther back and near the woods in the same subdivision.
+Gary wanted me to take him camping on the knob, which was high above and far behind her house.
 Apparently, Gary wanted to prove his devotion to the young lady.
-I had agreed to take Gary overnight camping, on a Friday after school.
+I agreed to take Gary camping overnight on a Friday after school.

 The knob was on land that Randy's family owned.
-Neither Randy nor Bill wanted to camp with Gary and me, but Randy's parents allowed the two of us to overnight camp, on their land.
+Neither Randy nor Bill wanted to camp with Gary and me, but Randy's parents allowed the two of us to camp out overnight on their land.

-The early evening weather was mostly cloudy and warm, as Gary and I started hiking up, north, through the woods, to reach the knob.
-We needed only T-shirts, but we carried light jackets.
-The ground was dry, since it hadn't rained in days.
-We hiked up to the ridgeline, which ran west to east.
-The narrow trail up to the ridgeline had been made, over the years, by Randy's family.
+The early evening weather was mostly cloudy and warm as Gary and I started hiking up north through the woods to reach the knob.
+We needed only tee-shirts, but we carried light jackets.
+The ground was dry, since it had not rained in days.
+We hiked up to the ridgeline, which runs west to east.
+Over the years, Randy's family and their cattle blazed the narrow trail up to the ridgeline.
 We called it the main trail.
-We'd reached a flat and fairly open spot, on the ridgeline, where Bill, Randy, and I had camped before.
+Gary and I reached a flat and fairly open spot on the ridgeline where Bill, Randy, and I had camped before.

-From that ridgeline location, Gary and I continued west (or left) and hiked up a short and steep distance, to reach the knob.
+From that location, Gary and I continued west (or left) and hiked up a short and steep distance to reach the knob.
 At the knob, the mountain sloped sharply down on three sides (to the south, farther west, and north).
-The short, steep, and narrow trail, from the ridgeline to the knob, had been made by bears, deer, wolves, foxes, and other animals.
+The short, steep, and narrow trail from the ridgeline to the knob had been blazed by bears, deer, wolves, foxes, and other animals.
 We called it the animal trail.
-The Dublins, as locals called the thick and hilly woods, were behind (or northeast) of the ridgeline and knob.
-Hunters spotted bears, in the Dublins, at times.
-Bill, Randy, and I had overnight camped in the Dublins before.
-At night, we thought that we saw deer eyes, near our camp.
-The next morning, we saw bear tracks, in the damp ground, not far from our campsite.
+The Dublins, as locals called the thick and hilly woods, are behind (or northeast of) the ridgeline and knob.
+Hunters spotted bears in the Dublins at times.
+Bill, Randy, and I had camped overnight in the Dublins before.
+One night, we thought that we saw deer eyes near our camp.
+The next morning, we saw bear tracks in the damp ground not far from our campsite.

-Dusk began to fall quickly, once we'd reached the knob -- the highest point of the mountain.
-We started to set up camp, just south of a large tree.
+Returning to that Friday evening, dusk began to fall quickly, once we reached the knob, the highest point on that mountain.
+We started to set up camp beside and south of a large tree.
 The ground was fairly flat there.
-Nearby, several large rocks protruded from the ground.
+Nearby and to our northeast, several large rocks protruded from the ground.
 A large fallen tree was about fifteen yards to the east of and below our campsite.
-(We'd passed that fallen tree, to reach the campsite.)
-I had unrolled my sleeping bag.
-Gary had unrolled my brother's sleeping bag, which he had borrowed.
+We passed that fallen tree to reach our makeshift campsite.
+I unrolled my sleeping bag.
+Gary unrolled my brother's sleeping bag, which he had borrowed.
 We didn't set up my tent.
-We put on our light jackets.
-I got out my cooking kit, the food, and gathered fallen branches, to start the fire.
-Dry leaves on the ground made good fuel also.
+Turning cooler, we put on our light jackets.
+I got out my cooking kit and the food and gathered fallen branches to start the fire.
+Dry leaves on the ground made starter kindling.

-Not long after I'd struck the match and started the kindling, Gary and I both heard the sound.
-“What was that?” -- we both whispered, as we looked, in surprise, at each other.
+Not long after I struck the match and started the kindling, Gary and I both heard the same sound.
+“What was that?” we both whispered as we looked in surprise at each other.
 Crouching beside the slowly building fire, we remained silent, listened, and looked around.
 We could see trees, branches, rocks, and the fallen tree.
 Darkness had fallen.
-The moon, still mostly full, would come and go, as the clouds passed by.
-The moon was behind a cloud, at the time.
+The moon, still mostly full, would appear at times as clouds passed by.
+The moon was behind clouds at the time.

 We heard loud, deep, gruff, and growling sounds.
-It was like heavy breathing, being taken between steps, when something large is walking.
-We could hear footsteps, in long strides, between the sounds.
+It was like heavy breathing taken between steps when something large is walking.
+We could hear footsteps in long strides between the sounds.
 The steps sounded like a two-legged, not four-legged, mammal.
-At age 17, I had hiked and camped in the woods often enough, to know how a four-legged animal, such as a deer or a cow, sounds, when it's walking or running on dry and leafy ground.
-The sounds and steps were slowly approaching us, coming up the same trail that we had been on, to arrive at our campsite.
-We heard what we heard.
-We could not see what was making those sounds.
-The entity was still several yards below us and to our east.
+At 17, I had hiked and camped in the woods often.
+I knew how a four-legged animal, such as a deer or a cow, sounds, when it is walking or running on dry and leafy ground.
+The sounds and two-legged steps were slowly approaching us, coming up the same trail that we had come up on to arrive at our campsite.
+We heard what we heard, but we could not see what was making the noise.
+The entity, whatever mammal it was, was still several yards below us and to our east.

-The mammal, still breathing gruffly, stopped, about fifteen yards east of and below us, behind the large fallen tree.
-We could hear whatever it was shaking nearby tree branches or rustling leaves on the ground.
-The being moved a few feet to the north, which was to our left, as we faced the fallen tree.
+The unseen mammal, still breathing gruffly, stopped behind the large fallen tree, about fifteen yards east of and below us.
+We could hear whatever it was shaking nearby tree branches and rustling leaves on the ground.
+The unknown being moved a few feet to the north, which was to our left, as we faced the fallen tree.
 It was now behind a large rock outcropping.
-It remained there for a while, still breathing gruffly and shaking nearby branches or rustling leaves.
+Remaining there for a while, it was still breathing gruffly and shaking nearby branches and rustling leaves.

 Gary asked, “What should we do?”
-I said, “Let's roll up the sleeping backs.
+I said, “Let's roll up the sleeping bags.
 I'll pack up the food.”
 We did.
 The entity was still behind the rock outcropping, making the gruff sounds, shaking tree branches, and rustling leaves.
-My backpack always included a small bottle of kerosene, to use to help start a fire, if needed.
-I had a hunting knife, in a sheath, on my belt.
-I had already added larger and longer tree limbs, to build up the fire.
+My backpack always included a small bottle of kerosene to use to help start a fire if needed.
+I also carried a hunting knife in a sheath on my belt.
+I had already added larger and longer tree limbs to build up the fire.

-The mammal, still making the gruff noises, moved back onto the path, near the fallen tree.
+The mysterious, two-legged mammal, still making the gruff noises, moved back onto the path near the fallen tree.
 We still could not see what it was.
-The darkness, distance, and several tree branches blocked our view.
-We could hear it, stepping slowly up and closer to us!
+The darkness, distance, and thick tree cover blocked our view.
+Suddenly, we heard it start to walk slowly up and closer to us!

-Instinctively, thinking that the being would either kill me or that I would kill it, I poured the kerosene, from the small bottle, onto the fire.
-That brought up the flames.
-I took my hunting knife, from the sheath, with my left hand.
-I picked up the largest burning branch, with my right hand.
-As the entity, which I still could not see, continued to come up and closer, I jumped forward, into the air, with knife in one hand and fiery branch in the other.
-I yelled at the top of my lungs!
-When I landed, about ten feet farther and down from where I'd jumped, I realized that I hadn't died or hit anything.
+Instinctively, thinking this creature will either kill me or I will kill it, I poured kerosene from the small bottle onto the fire.
+That stoked up the flames.
+I took my hunting knife from the sheath with my left hand.
+With my right hand, I picked up the largest burning branch.
+As the entity, which I still could not see, continued to come up and closer, I jumped up forward into the air with my knife in one hand and the fiery branch in the other.
+Also, I yelled as loudly as I could!
+When my feet hit the ground, around ten feet away and farther down from where I had jumped, I realized that I had not died or struck anything.

-A steep and deep ravine was below and to our southeast.
-Gary and I heard, after I'd landed, the entity running, in long strides, on two legs, as it sounded to me, down into that ravine.
-We could hear tree branches snapping and leaves crunching, as it ran.
-The being stopped.
+A steep and deep ravine was below us and to our southeast.
+Gary and I heard, after my jump and hollering, the strange creature running in long strides on two legs, as it sounded to me, down into that ravine.
+We could hear tree branches snapping and leaves crunching as it ran.
+The strange entity stopped.
 We couldn't see it.
-It remained silent.
-It was no longer making the gruff breathing sounds or shaking anything.
-The forest turned completely silent.
+It stayed silent and was no longer making the gruff breathing sounds or shaking anything.
+The forest became completely silent.

 I whispered to Gary, “Let's get out of here.”
-Using my flashlight to help us see the trail, Gary and I hiked, with our gear, very quietly and slowly, east and down, to the main ridgeline.
-I was cupping a hand over the flashlight, so that the light would not be too visible.
-At the main ridgeline, we turned south (to our right) and headed down, to come out of the woods.
-The forest was completely quiet.
+Using my flashlight to help us see the trail, Gary and I hiked with our gear down and out very quietly and slowly, heading east and down to the main ridgeline.
+I was cupping a hand over the flashlight, so the light would not be too visible.
+At the main ridgeline, we turned south (to our right) and headed down to come out of the woods.
+The forest was still completely quiet.
 We could hear only our breathing and muffled footsteps, as we hiked slowly and quietly.
 We didn't speak to each other.
 The moon had been behind clouds all this time.

 Gary and I reached what I call the lower camping spot.
 It was a small and level clearing, not too far into the woods.
-Bill, Randy, and I had camped there often.
+Bill, Randy, and I camped there often.
 The trail from the ridgeline, down which we had hiked, was now behind (or north) and above us.
-The ravine, down into which the unknown mammal had run, from the knoll, was just west of us.
+The ravine, down into which the unknown mammal had run from the knoll, was just to our west.
 We wondered if the entity was still there, silently near us.
-The clouds parted.
-The nearly full moon shined brightly.
-We could see better, by the moon light.
+At that moment, the clouds parted.
+The nearly full moon shone brightly.
+We could see better by the moonlight.

-I affirm -- to the Good Lord, before Whom I will stand on judgment day, and to you, dear reader -- that Gary and I both saw, far behind and above us, on that ridgeline, where we had been, a tall and bulky figure, standing upright, on two feet.
+I affirm—to the Lord above, before whom I will stand on judgment day, and to you, dear reader—that Gary and I both saw far behind and above us on that ridgeline, where we had been, a tall and bulky figure standing upright on two feet.
 It did not move.
-We were relieved that it wasn't near us, in the ravine.
-Cold chills came upon me.
+We were relieved that it wasn't near us in the ravine.
+Cold chills ran through me.
 We could make out what appeared to be two legs, a large torso, two arms, broad shoulders, and a head.
-What seemed to be two eyes appeared to glow green.
-It was not a tree that looked like such a figure, to our frightened imagination.
-Trees were visible and very distinct, around that figure.
-The figure was not a tree.
-It seemed, from that distance, to be staring at us.
+What looked like two eyes appeared to glow green.
+It was not a tree that looked like such a figure to our frightened imagination.
+Trees were visible and very distinct around that figure.
+The entity, from that distance, seemed to be staring at us.
+It must have moved stealthily from the ravine up to the ridgeline.

-Gary and I turned away and hiked south, quickly, back to where his car was parked, near Randy's house.
-He drove me home.
-He went home.
-Mom and Dad were surprised that I'd returned, since they'd expected me back the next morning.
+Gary and I turned away and quickly hiked south, back to where his car was parked near Randy's house.
+He drove me home and then drove himself home.
+My parents were surprised that I had returned, since they expected me back the next morning.
 I told them what had happened.
-They were thankful that Gary and I had not been hurt.
+Believing me, they were thankful that Gary and I had not been hurt.
 I went to bed.

 The Next Few Days

-I don't think that I saw Bill, Randy, or Gary, until the next week, at the high school.
+I don't think that I saw Bill, Randy, or Gary until the next week at the high school.
 Gary and I didn't talk much about our experience in the woods.
-We did exchange what we remembered.
-Our memories were identical.
-Gary said that he'd never go camping again.
-We lost touch, after high school graduation, and he passed away a couple of years ago, so I don't know if he ever did or didn't.
+We did share what we remembered with each other.
+Those memories were identical.
+Gary said that he would never go camping again.
+We lost touch after high school graduation, and he passed away a couple of years ago.
+I don't know if he ever camped out again.

-I'd shared the experience, with Bill and Randy.
-Bill accepted my words.
-Randy made fun of it.
-I challenged them, especially Randy, to camp out, at the flat and fairly open spot, on the ridgeline, where we'd camped before.
+I shared the experience with Bill and Randy.
+Bill believed me.
+Randy, however, made fun of it.
+I challenged them, especially Randy, to camp out at the flat and fairly open spot on the ridgeline, where we had camped before.
 I did not want to return to that knoll.
-I've never been back to it.
+To this day, I have never been back to it.

-Bill and Randy agreed that we could camp out that coming Friday, after school, on the ridgeline campsite.
+Bill and Randy agreed that we would camp out that coming Friday after school on the ridgeline campsite.
 We did.

 The Next Friday

 That next Friday, Bill's younger brother and my younger brother (next to me in age) joined us.
 There were five of us.
-Randy brought his pistol.
-Chidingly, I asked him why he'd brought his pistol, if he didn't believe what I'd told him.
+Randy brought a loaded pistol.
+Chidingly, I asked him why he brought a pistol if he didn't believe what I had told him.

 The temperature was still warm enough, so we didn't pitch tents.
 We built a fire that faced the north slope of the ridgeline.
-We lined up our five sleeping bags, in a row, fairly near and south of the fire.
-The knoll was up and to our west (or left), as we faced the fire.
-No one wanted the spot closest to the knoll.
-I took it.
+Next, we lined up our five sleeping bags in a row fairly near to and south of the fire.
+The knoll was up and to our west (or left) as we faced the fire.
+Since no one else wanted the spot closest to the knoll, I took it.

 The evening camping routine started.
-We used our cooking kits, to make supper, from the food that we had brought with us.
-It was some type of beef and bean stew.
-It was good.
+Using our cooking kits, we make supper from food we brought with us.
+It was a delicious beef and bean stew.
 We ate well.

-In the darkness, we talked and kidded with each other, as teenage boys do.
+In the darkness, we talked and kidded with each other as teenage boys do.
 The sky was fairly clear.
-The moon light was better than the Friday before.
+The moonlight was better than the Friday before.
 We were enjoying another overnight camping trip.
-Randy, at times, asked me, kiddingly, “where's the creature?”
+At times, Randy kidded me by asking, “Where's the creature?”

-Suddenly, amidst our conversations, all five of us heard the same loud, deep, gruff, and growling sounds, like heavy breathing, that Gary and I had heard the Friday evening before, on the knoll.
-The sounds came up from far below us.
+All of a sudden, while we were talking, all five of us heard the same loud, deep, gruff, and growling sounds, like heavy breathing, that Gary and I had heard the Friday evening before on the knoll.
+The vocalizations were from far below and north of us.
 Whatever was making the sounds was at the bottom of the ravine, down around the steep north side of the ridgeline.
-We also heard the sounds of tree branches shaking and leaves rattling.
+We also heard sounds of tree branches shaking and leaves rustling.

-We already had a good fire going.
-We added more wood.
-I poured the kerosene, from my small bottle, onto the fire.
-It looked like a bonfire.
-We were in a clear area, so we knew that we would not start a forest fire.
+We already had a good-sized fire going.
+We added on more wood.
+I poured kerosene from my small bottle onto the fire.
+We now had what looked like a bonfire.
+In a clear area, we knew that we would not start a forest fire.

-The five of us remained silent, as we listened to the growling and branch shaking sounds.
-Eventually, the sounds stopped.
-I don't recall how long we had heard them.
-It was several minutes.
-We never did hear anything walking, as Gary and I had.
-We did not hear a howl, on either Friday evening.
+The five of us remained silent, listening to the growling and branch shaking.
+Eventually, the noise stopped.
+I don't recall how long we heard all that.
+It must have been several minutes.
+We never did hear anything walking as Gary and I had.
+I did not hear a howl on either Friday evening.

-Early the next morning, we fixed our breakfast, packed up our gear, and hiked back out, to Randy's house.
+Early the next morning, we fixed our breakfast, packed up our gear, and hiked back down and out to Randy's house.
 Our camping group never did camp on the ridgeline again.

 As the years went by, I lost contact with Randy.
 Bill and I keep in touch.
-He still asks me, at times, if I remember the experience that the five of us had, while camping on the ridgeline, that next Friday.
+At times, he still asks me if I remember the experience that the five of us had camping on the ridgeline.
 My younger brother and I rarely talk about the experience.
 When we do, we both remember the same details.

 My Verbal Story

-Over the decades, I've shared both encounters with family and several friends.
-I don't seek opportunities to share it.
+Over the decades, I have shared both sequential Friday encounters with family members and several friends.
+I do not seek opportunities to share it.
 It comes up in conversations.
-For a week each summer, from 1982 to 1984, I served as a counselor, at Hillbrook Christian Camp, near Knoxville, Tennessee.
-Occasions arose to tell my story, to several of the boys and adult counselors.
+For a week each summer from 1982 to 1984, I served as a counselor at Hillbrook Christian Camp near Knoxville, Tennessee.
+Occasions arose to tell my story to many of the campers and other counselors.

-After Mrs. Appalachian Irishman and I were married, we served as counselors at Bootheel Youth Camp, near Bloomfield, Missouri.
-It was one week, each summer, from about 1986 to 1993.
+After Mrs. Appalachian Irishman and I were married, we served as counselors at Bootheel Youth Camp near Bloomfield, Missouri.
+We served for a week each summer from about 1986 to 1993.
 Again, as others told their campfire stories, I told my story.
-From year to year, boys, who had heard my story the previous year, asked me to tell it again.
+From year to year, boys who had heard my story the previous year asked me to tell it again.

 I don't seek opportunities to tell my story.
-It bothers me to tell it.
-I still get cold chills, when I tell it.
-I've felt cold chills, while writing about it, in this article.
+It still bothers me and gives me cold chills to tell it.
+While writing about the experience in this article, I have felt cold chills.

-The verbal sharing of my story, on Appalachian Irishman - Podcasts, is “My Bigfoot Story: Yes, It's True (published 10-18-2023; episode 21).”
-I tell it in a more natural style, than in my written story, above.
-It's just over 30 minutes long.
+The verbal sharing of my story on Appalachian Irishman – Podcasts (YouTube) is titled, “My Bigfoot Story: Yes, It's True (published 10-18-2023; episode 21).”
+Verbally, I tell it in a more natural style than I have in these written words.
+The episode is just over 30 minutes long.

-I recorded my verbal story, in my home office.
-I'd wanted to hike House Mountain, to record it from the middle bluff.
-The weather was seasonably warm and clear, with a crisp blue sky.
-Molly, our ol' puppy, who is age eight, however, was favoring her left front leg.
-I decided to remain at home, so that I could tend to her.
-She seems to be better!
-She's back to running around as usual.
+The verbal recording was from my home office.
+I had wanted to hike House Mountain and record it from the middle bluff.
+The weather was seasonably warm and clear with a crisp and blue sky.
+Molly, our eight-year-old “puppy,” however, was favoring her left front leg.
+I decided to stay at home to tend to her.
+Later on, Molly seemed to be better!
+She was back to running around as usual.

 Conclusion

 Thanks, Jim.
-Your 10/12/2023 email inspired this article and embedded podcast!
-I'll reply by email, to your email, once this is published, so you can know.
+Your 10/12/2023 email inspired this article and the embedded audiovisual episode!
+I will respond by email to your email once this article is published so you can know.

-This is my true story.
-I call it my Bigfoot story, since I don't know what else it could have been.
-I've thought that it could have been a bear, but bears don't run upright, on two legs.
-They do stand, on two legs, at times.
-I've thought that it could have been a large man, who was in the woods, on both Friday evenings.
-The loud, deep, gruff, and growling sounds could have been a bear, but they didn't sound like any man, whom I've ever heard.
+This has been my true story.
+I call it my Bigfoot story, since I don't know what else the creature could have been.
+I have thought that it could have been a bear, but a bear doesn't run upright on two legs.
+Of course, a bear can stand upright on two legs for a while.
+Further, I have thought that it could have been a large man in the woods trying to scare us on both Friday evenings.
+The loud, deep, gruff, and growling sounds could have sounded like a bear, but they did not sound like any man I have ever heard.

-My mind is still open.
+My mind remains open.
 Sufficient evidence appears to indicate that Bigfoot (Sasquatch, Yeti) may exist.
-I may have heard one, in a close encounter, and seen it, from a distance -- back in September 1977.
+I may have heard one in a close encounter and seen it from a distance back in September 1977.

 The conclusion is up to you, dear reader.
-What do you think that it was?
+What do you think the creature was?

 No comments: